 Once the cheesecake has firmed up, prepare the frosting.
 In one bowl, beat the heavy cream and the powdered sugar until stiff peaks form.
 In a second bowl, beat the cream cheese until smooth.
 Fold the whipped cream mixture into the cream cheese until combined.
 Spread over the top of the cheesecake and cover with coconut flakes.

 - If you’d prefer a more intense coconut flavor, add 1 teaspoon of coconut extract into the filling.

 - I used a homemade crust but you can use a store bought cookie or graham cracker crust.

 - This recipe has been made using keto ingredients.
 If you don’t follow a low carb diet, standard sugar and powdered sugar can be used.

-- To store: The coconut cheesecake should always be stored in the refrigerator, covered.
+- To store: Leftovers can be stored in the refrigerator, covered.
 It will keep fresh for up to 2 weeks.

 - To freeze: Place slices of the cheesecake in a shallow container and store them in the freezer for up to 6 months.